-We think that the additional spread offered by BB rated bonds versus BBB rated debt—approximately 230 bp as of mid‑July, according to Bloomberg Barclays indexes—should adequately compensate investors for the additional credit risk.
+We think that the additional spread offered by BB rated bonds versus BBB rated debt—approximately 230 bp as of mid‑July, according to Bloomberg Barclays indexes—adequately compensates investors for the additional credit risk.
 Several of these bonds that are new to the BB segment are from large, relatively high‑quality issuers, providing multibillion-dollar market capitalizations and earnings before interest, taxes, depreciation, and amortization (EBITDA) far superior to traditional high yield names.
-BB rated companies have been able to tap the new-issue market to build up their balance sheets, which should enhance their ability to repay their debt obligations.
+BB rated companies have been able to tap the new-issue market to build up their balance sheets, enhancing their ability to repay their debt obligations.

 In general, we favor the higher‑quality segments of the noninvestment‑grade universe—those rated BB and B—including some fallen angels.
-We have also taken some measured risk on exposure to select lower-quality and CCC rated credits that we think will be able to continue to meet their debt obligations.
+We also see opportunities in taking some measured risk on exposure to select lower-quality and CCC rated credits that we think will be able to continue to meet their debt obligations.

-We are seeking upside optionality in noncallable bonds and have been rotating out of higher‑quality callable5 bonds trading at high dollar prices because we do not think they provide adequate compensation for the risk of being paid back at par6 if the issuer calls the debt.
-Although bonds from some of the industries most affected by the pandemic—such as cruise lines and airlines—trade at low prices, we have no exposure to the low-quality companies in those segments because we believe they are unlikely to survive the crisis.
+We are seeking upside optionality in noncallable5 bonds and believe that higher‑quality callable bonds trading at high dollar prices do not provide adequate compensation for the risk of being paid back at par if the issuer calls the debt.
+Although bonds from some of the industries most affected by the pandemic—such as cruise lines and airlines—trade at low prices, we believe the low‑quality companies in those segments are unlikely to survive the crisis.

-In the past, the Total Return Fund has typically maintained a larger allocation to bank loans than to high yield bonds due to the loan sector’s historically stronger risk‑adjusted return profile.
+In the past, bank loans offered a stronger risk-adjusted return profile than high yield bonds, and a higher exposure is justified.
 However, in the current environment, we favor noninvestment‑grade bonds over loans.
 Bank loans also have high yield credit ratings but are higher in the capital structure than bonds.
 While we remain constructive on loans, we are cognizant that lower underwriting standards in the last few years may negatively impact their credit quality.
 Also, loans pay floating coupon rates linked to the London interbank offered rate (LIBOR), which is likely to stay very low for the foreseeable future.